 The Energy Services Section offers energy efficiency and weatherization services that help customers lower their energy use and fuel bills.
 These services provide for the direct installation of energy conservation measures into homes of low-income Appalachian Ohio customers and our partnering community members.
-These services, including the Home Weatherization Assistance Program, Columbia Gas of Ohio WarmChoice program, and Electric Partnership Program, provide a variety of energy efficiency measures at no cost to low-income citizens.
+These services, including the Home Weatherization Assistance Program, WarmChoice® provided by Columbia Gas of Ohio, and the Electric Partnership Program, provide a variety of energy efficiency measures at no cost to low-income citizens.
 These programs help people in need keep their homes affordable, healthy, safe, durable, and comfortable.
 Weatherization services can help to prevent homelessness by making homes more affordable.
 Energy conservation and weatherization services also help our environment because energy efficient homes consume less energy therefore contributing fewer pollutants to the atmosphere.
 Energy efficiency measures that customers may receive include:

 Energy efficiency services have become increasingly sophisticated over the past 20 years including the use of technology such as blower doors, infrared thermography, flue gas analysis, and computer-assisted energy analysis software to direct the installation of the most cost-effective energy efficiency measures.
 Services are combined (or “leveraged”) when possible to deliver the maximum cost-effective service to eligible customers.